b-capra/expense-chart/README.md

 While I initially thought I knew what 'mobile-first' development meant, I realized I was sorely mistaken on my last mobile responsive project and spent hours refactoring CSS.
 This time around, I've implemented a true mobile-first process that made working with the media queries far less time consuming.

-Given this is my first React project, I've been learning a ton about React as I go, and have kept a specific eye out for any best practices I should be learning to develop good habits early.
-I also really like being able to have my CSS organized by component, and overall have put good effort into keeping a clean and organized file structure for the project.
+Given this is one of my first React projects, I've been learning a ton about React as I go, and getting more proficient with the process of developing UIs through a framework rather than coding them from scratch.
+There are still some growing pains, and I think I'll explore other frameworks like Svelte alongside React as I continue.

-Additionally, working with React also meant learning how to deploy my React App on Github Pages.
-While this process is probably mundane to most, I thought the idea of deploying the new build in my local repository, pushing it to the remote, and having the remote create a new branch with a static build deploy was super interesting.
+Additionally, working with React also meant learning how to deploy my React App on Github Pages for the first time.
+While this process is probably mundane to most, I thought the idea of 'deploying' the new build in my local repository, pushing it to the remote, and having the remote create a new branch with static assets to deploy was super interesting.

 ## Author